-Self-management support is an approach that health services can use to support people with long-term conditions to manage their health and healthcare even better.
+- Looking at the impact of self-management support, approach that health services can use to support people with long-term conditions to manage their health and health care even better.

 Ultimately, we want to use these findings to encourage wider implementation of self-management support, to enable people with long-term conditions to achieve better health and a better quality of life.

 This work is building on that of Co-Creating Health.
 The programme focused on three areas of activity:

 - helping people with long-term conditions to develop the skills, confidence and support they need to manage their condition

 - helping clinicians develop skills, knowledge and attitude to support and motivate people with long-term conditions

 - changing health systems so that they encourage and facilitate self-management.

 In 2011 the programme entered Phase 2, with continued funding for some of the original sites to spread Co-creating Health and make it locally sustainable.

 During 2013, we have funded four of the sites that have already demonstrated a leading commitment, capability and continuous learning approach to actively embedding self-management support into routine care.
 Through our funding, they will now do further work to deliver and develop their programme of self management support to build the evidence of what works.